-On March 12, 2012, respondent filed the instant action against petitioner and Mr. Parker claiming breach of fiduciary duty and breach of contract.
+On March 12, 2012, respondent filed the instant action against petitioner and the trustee claiming breach of fiduciary duty and breach of contract.
 Respondent sought the equitable remedy of specific performance, i.e., a deed to the property in exchange for \$105,100.
-Petitioner and Mr. Parker responded with a motion to dismiss respondent's lawsuit.
+Petitioner responded with a motion to dismiss respondent's lawsuit.
 By order entered May 14, 2012, the circuit court dismissed respondent's claim for breach of fiduciary duty.
 Thereafter, both sides filed motions for summary judgment on the breach of contract claim, which the circuit court denied.

 The trial on respondent's breach of contract claim commenced on February 5, 2013.
-At the close of respondent's case-in-chief, the circuit court denied petitioner and Mr. Parker's motion for judgment as a matter of law.
-Thereafter, petitioner and Mr. Parker admitted that their evidence was the same as respondent's (with the exception of the evidence provided by respondent's experts).
+At the close of respondent's case-in-chief, the circuit court denied petitioner's motion for judgment as a matter of law.
+Thereafter, petitioner and the trustee admitted that their evidence was the same as respondent's (with the exception of the evidence provided by respondent's expert).
 The circuit court then found that there were no factual issues in dispute and granted summary judgment in favor of respondent.
-The circuit court also rescinded Mr.

-Parker's deed for the subject property and ordered that respondent was entitled to specific performance.
-Following the circuit court's ruling, petitioner and Mr. Parker proffered their testimony.
+The circuit court also rescinded petitioner's deed for the subject property and ordered that respondent was entitled to specific performance.
+Following the circuit court's ruling, petitioner and the trustee proffered their testimony.

 The circuit court's ruling was memorialized in a "Judgment Order" entered March 21, 2013.
-In the order, the circuit court found that (1) the first time any bidder knew that "cash only" meant "U.S. currency" was at the foreclosure sale; (2) Mr. Parker had been petitioner's client for many years before the sale; (3) Mr. Parker was the only bidder who brought U.S. currency to the sale; and (4) respondent did have a line of credit sufficient to meet his bid of \$105,100, and a teller was on-call ready to deliver, within minutes, payment by bank check.
-The circuit court then concluded that (1) as the trustee, petitioner had a duty to maximize the price for the property; (2) payment by U.S. currency was not required by the deed of trust or announced in the notice of sale; (3) payment by U.S. currency at the "instant" the sale was "knocked down" was not commercially reasonable; (4) petitioner and Mr. Parker colluded to ensure that only Mr. Parker could submit a conforming bid; and (5) the foreclosure sale was conducted in violation of the terms of the deed of trust and Chapter 38, Article One, of the West Virginia Code.
+In the order, the circuit court found that (1) the first time any bidder knew that "cash only" meant "U.S. currency" was at the foreclosure sale; (2) petitioner had been the trustee's client for many years before the sale; (3) petitioner was the only bidder who brought U.S. currency to the sale; and (4) respondent did have a line of credit sufficient to meet his bid of \$105,100, and a teller was on-call ready to deliver, within minutes, payment by bank check.
+The circuit court then concluded that (1) the trustee had a duty to maximize the price for the property; (2) payment by U.S. currency was not required by the deed of trust or announced in the notice of sale; (3) payment by U.S. currency at the "instant" the sale was "knocked down" was not commercially reasonable; (4) petitioner and the trustee colluded to ensure that only petitioner could submit a conforming bid; and (5) the foreclosure sale was conducted in violation of the terms of the deed of trust and Chapter 38, Article One of the West Virginia Code.